 You should get approval for the courses before confirming your registration at your study-away institution.
 Failing that, there is no guarantee that the courses will be granted credit.
 To see if they are, you will need to submit a copy of the syllabus (and possibly final exams) to your advisor so the department can make a determination about transfer credit.
 Transfer credit is routinely granted at the 200-level for economics courses, taken in economics departments and taught by Ph.D. economists; it is not routinely granted for courses taken in business schools or outside economics departments.
 Check with your advisor before you take the course!

 Yes.
 Get approval from your advisor before you take the course.
-Follow the procedure transfer credit in 3.
+Follow the procedure for transfer credit.

 Get approval for your courses beforehand.
-Follow the procedure in 4.
+Follow this procedure.